anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 25. Scroll down to the bottom of the list.

 26. Notice the Effective state value of LockoutBadCount is 0, and MinimumPasswordLength is 7.

-   Is the PC10 system in compliance with the security template based on the gap analysis results?

 27. Close the Policy Viewer window.